I remember my first Thanksgiving. Surprisingly

 Be thankful unto him and bless his name.

 For the Lord is good.
 His mercy is everlasting

-and His truth endureth to all generations (Psalm 100 KJV).
+and His truth endures to all generations (Psalm 100 KJV).

 What special memories of Thanksgiving past come to your mind today?

-Happy Thanksgiving!
-May your time with family and friends be especially blessed today as you gather around the table to thank the Lord for all His many blessings.
+May your time with family and friends be especially blessed as you gather around the table to thank the Lord for His many blessings.